Rustfahrtagentur/microcad/doc/structure/use.md

 - [Use All Statement](#use-all-statement)
 - [Public Use Statement](#public-use-statement)

-*Fully qualified names* of *symbols* (e.g. `std:geo3d::cube`) often produce much boiler plate code when using them often.
+When including code from other *modules* (like other files or libraries) *fully qualified names* of *symbols* (e.g. `std:geo3d::cube`) often produce much boiler plate code when using them often.
-But there is a powerful `use` statement in µcad to solve this problem.

-Generally `use` can be used to make long names shorter.
+The powerful `use` statement solves this problem and gives you an elegant method to import code from other sources.

 Internally every *use statement* builds one or more *aliases*, each with an *identifier* and a *target symbol* it points to.